nesi/support-docs/docs/Scientific_Computing/Running_Jobs_on_Maui_and_Mahuika/Mahuika_Slurm_Partitions.md

 - There is a per-project limit of 6 GPUs being used at a time.
 - There is also a per-project limit of 360 GPU-hours being allocated to running jobs.
-This reduces the number of GPUs available for longer jobs, so for example you can use 8 GPUs at a time if your jobs run for a day, but only two GPUs if your jobs run for a week.
-    The intention is to guarantee that all users can get short debugging jobs on to a GPU in a reasonably timely manner.
+This reduces the number of GPUs available for longer jobs, so for example you can use 2 GPUs at a time if your jobs run for a week, 5 GPUs for two days, or 6 GPUs for one day jobs.
+The intention is to guarantee that all users can get their GPU debugging jobs running in a reasonably timely manner.
 - Each GPU job can use no more than 64 CPUs.
 This is to ensure that GPUs are not left idle just because their node has no remaining free CPUs.